JohnFu11er/IT-journey/_posts/2020-08-05-Ansible Jinja2 Templates.markdown

 ansible-playbook jinja_lab_1.yml
 {% endhighlight %}

-<b><text style="color: red"> Step 4 </text></b> You should now see a long dictionary of green text; the contents are key/value pairs seperated by ":".
+<b><text style="color: red"> Step 4 </text></b> You should now see a long dictionary of green text that are key/value pairs seperated by ":".
 Each of these values was gathered by ansible when it ran the "jijna_lab_1.yml" playbook.
 Scroll up through the green text until you get to the top of the section titled "TASK [display the contents of ansible_facts].
-You shoud see code similar to the code below:<br>
+You shoud see code similar to the code below.
+The first key in the dictionary is "ansible_facts" which has a nested dictionary as it's value.
+This nested dictionary's first key is "all_ipv4_addresses", whose value is "192.168.x.x" (see below):<br>
 {% highlight python %}
 TASK [display the contents of ansible_facts]************************
 ok: [localhost] => {